 Cost: Free.
 Donations encouraged.

-The hills of West Linn, above the Clackamas and Willamette rivers are alive with wildflowers!
-This 26-acre natural area is owned and maintained by the Nature Conservancy and during spring and summer and volunteers lead guided hikes and teach visitors about the ecology of the preserve.
-The area was sculpted by prehistoric floods that left a rocky plateau that is home to diverse floral life.
+Sculpted by prehistoric floods, this area’s rocky landscape is the surprising home to an array of sunning flowers.
+Located in the hills of West Linn, above the Clackamas and Willamette this 26-acre natural area is owned and maintained by the Nature Conservancy and during spring and summer and volunteers lead guided hikes and teach visitors about the ecology of the preserve.
 During April and May flowers burst into bloom and provide a striking contrast to the dark basal bedrock and green mosses.
 You are sure to get some standout shots.
 Hiking through the area also gives you the opportunity to get snaps of your kids or yourself in the midst of more than 300 plant species.
 Your little models might even learn something along the way.

 5000 Walnut St.,